jdk01/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ## Variables
 The values in each variable is the average for either mean (average) or std (standard deviation) of the measurement when an activity is performed by the subject.
 I made some changes from the original dataset to improve clarity in the names of the variables.
 The first letter for each variable was either "t" or "f" and I changed them to "time" and "freq" respectively.

-'Acc' in the variables indicates that the measurement was taken by accelerometer.
+"Acc" in the variables indicates that the measurement was taken by accelerometer.
-'Gyro' in the variables indicates that the measurement was taken by gyroscope.
+"Gyro"" in the variables indicates that the measurement was taken by gyroscope.

-Below are the 66 variables in the 'tidy_data.txt':
+Below are the 66 variables in the `tidy_data.txt`:

 * timeBodyAcc-mean-X
 * timeBodyAcc-mean-Y